Six Senses Kaplankaya

 * Pricing is a guideline only and excludes special offers.
 Travel over peak periods (e.g. Christmas, New Year and other public holidays) can affect prices considerably, as can exchange rates, flight class and room type.

-per person for 7 nights, based on a family of 4 sharing a Seaview Family Ridge Villa on a bed and breakfast basis, including return airport transfers
+per person for 7 nights, based on a family of 4 sharing a Ridge Terrace Family Room on a half board basis, including return airport transfers

 At a Glance

-A plethora of activities on offer, from water sports to cooking classes, suitable for the whole family
+With a huge variety of activities on offer, from water sports including kayaking, paddleboarding, snorkelling and even diving and boat cruises to tennis and cooking classes, this hotel is suitable for the whole family.

 Best time to Visit